department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Conversation Guide.md

 ## Primary Task 3: Adding dependents - 5 minutes
 - Now that you have completed your spouse's information, please answer the question on this page and proceed.
 - (When selected yes) Complete the questions about your first dependent.

-- For this scenario, you have multiple children.
+- For this testing scenario, imagine you have multiple children.
 How would you add them to this application?

-[**Participant prompt info if needed**]
-- [Two children.
-Billy is 14 years old and Sarah is 19.]

 **Participant questions:**
 - What worked well for you?